 If you’re ready to leave, here are the questions to ask yourself before finding a place of your own to call home.

 No one understands how they’ll feel about moving away from home until it is time to say goodbye.
 It can be enthralling, upsetting, or a combination of those two emotions.
 Some young adults say that the moment causes them to start grieving because they recognize they’re no longer a child.

 It’s a significant life change when this moment happens.
-It’s okay to talk to your family and friends about what they experienced at this time to be prepared for your own emotional jumble.
+It’s okay to talk to your family and friends about what they experienced at this time to be prepared for your emotional jumble.

 2. Do I Have a Place to Go?

 Once you decide it is time to move from your parent’s house, it is time to find a place to live.
 Most people find a roommate to ease the financial burden that rent causes, but your job might let you afford to live solo.
-If you enroll in a college or university, this step is often taken care of for you with the institution’s dorms.
+If you enroll in a college or university, this step is often taken for you with the institution’s dorms.